-I was in high school when I first heard of modern day slavery.
+I was in high school when I first heard of human trafficking.

 I was at a youth group conference, and one of the workshops was about human trafficking.
-As survivors stood in front of me bravely telling their story, I knew that I would spend my life fighting the monstrous practice of modern day slavery.
+As survivors stood in front of me bravely telling their story, I knew that I would spend my life fighting the monstrous practice of human trafficking.

 Sometime after this, I stumbled across Love146.
 Their story of the little girl with defiance in her eyes resonated with me, and crushed me simultaneously.
 No child should have to endure what she was living every day.